 If you’re looking for a lightweight but powerful email ticketing system that lives inside Gmail, so you don’t have to bounce between software—while simultaneously allowing your team to maintain their current workflow habits—we think Gmelius is a great option.

-You can start a free trial by clicking this link (or by clicking the “Try Gmelius” button).
+You can start for free by clicking this link (or by clicking the "Start for Free" button).

 - Price: 15 day free trial; starting at $20/user/month